T4533N/pubchat-cli/readme.md

+Both the CLI and GUI version of Pubchat can be used to join a channel at the same time and to send or recieve messages.

 # Pubchat-cli

-A command line chat application built with React Ink and Pubnub chat api.
-Both the CLI and GUI version of Pubchat can be used to join a channel at the same time and to send or recieve messages.
+A command line chat application built for those who loves to use the terminal.

 Use [GUI](https://github.com/T4533N/pubchat-gui) instead.